-You can bring a metal detector on a plane as checked baggage according to the TSA website.
+You can bring a metal detector on a plane as checked baggage according to the TSA website as of the writing of this article.
 Airlines around the world can provide specific guidance, too.
 There are also rules that apply to metal detecting accessories.
 Here are the specifics about taking your gear with you from the TSA website.

 If the TSA is not applicable to you or you’re not sure, check with your airline.
 Also, please note that this topical summary is not official guidance.
 You should always check the TSA website and the airline for the most recent guidance, as it may change from time to time.